Powder Coating Resins and their Properties

 Powder coatings are known to be composed of a binding agent, pigments, fillers and additives.
 Synthetic resins, which act as the binding agent, form the main component (up to 60% of the mixture) and are largely responsible for the properties of the final coating.
 The hardness and stability as well as the general surface quality are a direct result of the resin that is used.
 Film formation can occur according to two different mechanisms.
 These are:

-- physical drying,
+- physical drying

 - chemical crosslinking (curing)